 Recent and On-Going Research

 My PhD, which I am now turning into a monograph, was on the controversial postwar Anglo-Pakistani psychoanalyst Masud Khan.
-My work argued that his life and writing must be conceived through his personal and institutional commitment to literary modernism, offering an unusual case study for the intersection of literary modernism with the end of empire, and a highly idiosyncratic approach to psychoanalytic theory.
-Ultimately I read Khan’s work as a form of highly experimental late-modernist life writing inside psychoanalytic theory.
+My work argued that his life and writing must be conceived through his personal and institutional commitment to literary modernism, offering an unusual case study for the intersection of modernism with the end of empire, and a highly idiosyncratic approach to psychoanalytic theory.
+Ultimately I read Khan’s work as a form of experimental late-modernist life writing inside psychoanalytic theory.
 My book on psychoanalysis and modernism, Making Masud Khan, is forthcoming from Legenda in 2019

 My next project considers the relationship of literary modernism to education, in particular exploring the involvement of E.M.
 Forster, psychoanalyst Marion Milner, and T.S.
-Eliot in different kinds of educational activities.
-The aim of the project is to use the educational commitments of these writers to rethink the politics of modernist aesthetics.
+Eliot in different educational contexts.
+The aim of the project is to examine the educational commitments of these writers in order to rethink the politics of modernist aesthetics.
 I am also developing a book, for students and academics, based on my experiences of teaching the first-year module I convene, ESH125 English in Practice.

-- ‘The Indian National Congress’, The Routledge Encyclopaedia of Modernism, forthcoming 2016
+- ‘The Indian National Congress’, The Routledge Encyclopaedia of Modernism, 2016

 - ‘“An Irish emigrant the wrong way out”: Masud Khan reads James Joyce’, Postcolonial Text ‘Beyond the Paradigm: Interdisciplinary Perspectives on the Parapostcolonial’.
 Vol. 9, No. 4.
 (2015)

 - ‘An Insistent Pulse-Driven Juggernaut: On the life and work of John Adams’, Review 31 (June 2017)